Nuclear Medicine Technologist

 The 18-month nuclear medicine technology and computed tomography program at Johns Hopkins School of Medical Imaging prepares students for certification.

-During this full-time intensive program, students will obtain first-hand clinical experience in nuclear medicine technology procedures.
-Skills students will learn in the classroom include routine diagnostic examinations, radio Pharmacy, therapeutic and theranostic applications, and in vitro procedures.
+This full-time intensive program will provide students with first-hand clinical experience in nuclear medicine technology procedures.
+Students will learn skills in the classroom, which include routine diagnostic examinations, radiopharmacy, therapeutic and theranostic applications, and in vitro procedures.
 All of these occur at one of the top diagnostic laboratories in the country.
 Clinical experiences take place at facilities throughout the Baltimore Metropolitan region.

 As with most nuclear medicine technology programs, admissions to this program are competitive.
-Applicants must complete prerequisite course work in human anatomy and physiology, algebra, physics, medical terminology, communication, and chemistry.
-Also, students must have completed a two-year associate’s degree with a 2.5 GPA or higher or have graduated from a two-year clinically related allied health program such as nursing or respiratory therapy.
+Applicants must complete prerequisite coursework in human anatomy and physiology, algebra, physics, medical terminology, communication, and chemistry.
+Students must also have completed a two-year associate’s degree with a 2.5 GPA or higher or have graduated from a two-year clinically related allied health program such as nursing or respiratory therapy.

 • Location: Baltimore, MD